Building a Personal Website - Part 1: Using Lume

 <!-- Articles will go here -->

 This will be rendered to <domain name>/blog/index.html, where <domain name> is whatever our public site URL is.
-By adding url: /blog/, we can properly utilize pretty URLs so that the resulting URL is just <domain name>/blog/.
+By adding url: /blog/, we can properly utilize pretty URLs so that the user-facing URL is just <domain name>/blog/.

-To designate files as blog articles, we'll add a blog_article tag to every article .md file that we want to appear in the list.
+To designate which files are blog articles, we'll add a blog_article tag to every article .md file that we want to appear in the list.
 We'll also add a date variable that we can list at the top of the article and use for sorting.
 Here's the top of an article .md file:

 ---